lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/02_lab1/index.md

       | summarize count(), by:{event.type,json.stepName, json.stepIndex}
       | sort json.stepIndex asc
       ```
 Run the simulations as many times as need to get all 12 events.
-Each svent will have a correlating ** - Exception** event
+Each svent will have a correlating "** - Exception**" event